A ‘bumper year’ for rattlesnakes in Napa County

-It wasn’t clear if Raven, the 3-year-old Scottish Terrier owned by Napa Valley residents Cary and Vicky Gott, would survive the rattlesnake bite.
+It wasn’t clear if Raven, the 3-year-old Scottish Terrier owned by St. Helena residents Cary and Vicky Gott, would survive the rattlesnake bite.
 The dog yelped in pain as its neck ballooned with internal swelling when the toxin took effect.

 Immediately the Gotts grabbed their phones.
 Vickie dialed the vet’s office to inform them they were on their way while Cary called Len Ramirez, owner of Ramirez Rattlesnake Removal.